Help Center/AI Music/Use Your Own Voice (Voice Cloning)

 • ⚪️ Gray — checking

-Tap a voice to rename, swipe to delete, or tap Add Voice to clone another.
+Tap a row to open a menu with Rename and Delete.
+Tap Add Voice at the bottom to clone another.
 You can have as many voices as you like.

 Re-verification

 Cloned voices have a limited validity window — eventually you'll need to re-verify.
-When that happens, the picker shows a red dot and Larka prompts you to read a new verification phrase.
+When that happens, the picker shows a red dot and Larka prompts you to read a new verification phrase the next time you try to use the voice.
 You don't have to re-record your original voice sample — the AI already has it on file.
 Just read the new phrase and you're back in business.

 If verification fails